eclipse-sw360/sw360/README.md

 If you want to run the tests, we need start a local couchdb server and Docker is required:

+## Supported Export Formats

+SW360 now supports exporting data in the following formats:

+- Excel (XLSX)
+- CSV (Comma-Separated Values)
+- TSV (Tab-Separated Values)
+- XML
+- JSON
+- YAML

+These formats can be used for integration with other tools, direct software processing, or human-readable data exchange.
+For details on how to use these export options, see the relevant API or UI documentation.

 ### License

 SPDX-License-Identifier: EPL-2.0